Dennis9990/easyvest/README.md

 A simple script that gives you a vest when executing the /vest command.
 I've added an animation to make it look more realistic.

+### V1.1 uses a skinchanger native.
+Make sure to download and add skinchanger as well or easy vest won't work.

 ### Functions
 - /vest puts on or removes a vest